-A budget approval tree listing approval authority for budget accounts is included at Appendix E. The budget approval tree will be submitted to the President’s Cabinet on an annual basis for their approval and to update with any changes or additions.
+A budget approval tree listing approval authority is included under forms.
+The budget approval tree will be submitted to the President’s Cabinet on an annual basis for their approval and to update with any changes or additions.
 In addition, changes or additions may be made throughout the year upon the request of a Divisional Vice President and submitted to the Controller.

 Note that some departments such as Purchasing, Information Services, Media Services and Public Relations make purchases to be charged to another department.
 These departments must obtain written documentation approving the purchase from the appropriate party with purchasing authority.
 The written documentation of the approval could include signature on a Purchase Order or an email received from the approver.